imkrrish/SelfieSegmentation_video/README.md

 5. View local deployment at [http://127.0.0.1:3000](http://127.0.0.1:3000)

-## 🤩Feel free to give this repo a ⭐ if you like this repo and want to appreciate our efforts
+## 🤩Feel free to give this repo a ⭐ if you like this repo and want to appreciate efforts

 Contributions are welcomed!